 At the GFI a ground-breaking study entitled ‘Measuring Outcomes to Improve the Management of Continence Care’ was presented.
 This was initiated by Essity, led by an international expert panel and facilitated by KPMG’s Global Strategy Group.
 The study unveiled 14 recommended KPIs considered by the expert panel to be practical for use in the full range of care settings and for health and social care systems to measure.
 These KPIs are relevant for all people who depend on toileting and containment strategies, including those who are independent or care dependent.

-A summary of the output from the conference will be made available on this site in the next few weeks.
+A summary of the output from the conference you will find under the "Article" tab.